 Two Rums Are Good

-As a secondary rum, take your pick of a dark or spiced rum.
-Each has their own purpose and which you choose is going to depend on your taste and the drinks you enjoy.
-If you really like to explore tropical and tiki cocktails, a dark rum is essential.
+- As a secondary rum, take your pick of aged, dark, or spiced rum.
+Each has its own purpose, and which you choose will depend on your taste and the drinks you enjoy.
+If you really like tropical cocktails, dark rum is essential.

 Choose Your Whiskey

 Things get complicated when it comes to stocking whiskey because each style has its own characteristics and uses.
-This category is definitely going to need to be adapted to your personal style.
-In general, two bottles are good to start and you can always add more.
+This category is definitely going to be adapted to your personal style.
+In general, two bottles are good to start, and you can always add more.
 Ideally, a bar should have one bottle of each style.

-For the most versatility and mixability, consider stocking a bourbon and a Canadian whisky.
-The bourbon will give you that robust whiskey flavor while the Canadian blends tend to be very smooth and the most versatile for cocktails.
+- For the most versatility and mixability, stock a bourbon and Canadian whisky.
+The bourbon will give you that robust whiskey flavor, while the Canadian blends tend to be very smooth.

-Rye whiskey is another excellent choice for everyday mixed drinks.
-Today, we have many great ryes to choose from, though some drinkers find it too spicy.
-It can, however, be used in almost any cocktail that calls for a generic whiskey.
-If you enjoy exploring classic cocktails, give rye a try for an authentic taste.
+- Rye whiskey is another excellent choice for everyday mixed drinks.
+Though some drinkers find it too spicy, rye is excellent in almost any cocktail that calls for a generic whiskey.
+If you enjoy classic cocktails, give rye a try for an authentic taste.

-A bit more of a specialty, an Irish whiskey and a decent blended scotch are good complements to any bar.
+- A bottle of Irish whiskey and a decent blended scotch are good complements to any bar.
 While they make excellent cocktails, they're not as common or as versatile as the other styles.
-However, if you like either, you should absolutely keep a bottle in stock.

 A Basic Brandy

-A bottle of brandy rounds off a well-stocked bar, but it's not necessarily an essential.
-Some people simply will not drink or mix with it, but if you want to explore classic cocktails, you'll find it very useful.Continue to 3 of 5 below.
+A bottle of brandy rounds off a well-stocked bar, but it's not necessarily essential.
+Some people simply will not drink or mix with it, but if you want to explore classic cocktails, you'll find brandy very useful.Continue to 2 of 4 below.

-Liqueurs are often used in addition to the base spirits as flavoring agents that define a cocktail.
-On occasion, they are the only distilled spirits used.
+Liqueurs are often used as flavoring agents that define a cocktail.
+On occasion, they are the only distilled spirits in a drink.
 Liqueurs come in every flavor you could want and a bottle can last quite a long time.
 Start with the basics and gradually add to your stock as you see fit.

 The Basic Liqueurs

-As you explore cocktail recipes, you will quickly realize that some liqueurs make an appearance more than others.
-These are what we're going to consider absolutely... essential for a well-stocked bar.
+As you explore cocktail recipes, you will quickly realize that some liqueurs make an appearance more often than others.
+These are among the most often used:

-- Amaretto - An almond-flavored liqueur that is used in both fancy and casual cocktails.
+- Amaretto: The almond-flavored liqueur is used in both fancy and casual cocktails.

-- Irish Cream Liqueur - Baileys is a popular brand, but there are others worth checking out.
-You can also stock another cream liqueur such as RumChata instead.
+- Irish Cream Liqueur: Baileys is a popular brand, though there are others worth checking out.
+You can also stock another cream liqueur, such as RumChata instead.

-- Orange Liqueur - Used in countless cocktails, this one's invaluable.
-Options include curaçao, triple sec, Cointreau, and Grand Marnier, though many bars have two or more bottles in stock.
+- Orange Liqueur: Used in countless cocktails, this one's invaluable.
+Options include curaçao, triple sec, Cointreau, and Grand Marnier, and many bars have two or more bottles in stock.

 The Secondary Liqueurs

-- Benedictine - A sweet honey and herb liqueur that is smooth and famously paired with brandy in the B&B.
+- Bénédictine D.O.M.: A sweet honey and herb liqueur that is smooth and famously paired with brandy in the B&B.

-- Chambord - The iconic raspberry liqueur brand, though any bottle of this flavor makes a good substitute.
+- Chambord: It's the iconic black raspberry liqueur brand, though any bottle of this flavor makes a good substitute.

-- Crème de Menthe - Minty and either clear (white) or green.
+- Crème de Menthe: The mint liqueur is either white (clear) or green.
 Peppermint schnapps is a good substitute.

-- Galliano L'Autentico - An anise and vanilla liqueur, it's not essential but useful for specific cocktails.
+- Galliano L'Autentico: An anise and vanilla liqueur, it's not essential but useful for specific cocktails like the Harvey Wallbanger.
 The problem is finding a place in the bar for the extra-tall bottle.

-- Maraschino Liqueur - A good cherry-flavored liqueur is a good choice and you do have some nice options here.
+- Maraschino Liqueur: A good cherry-flavored liqueur is a nice addition, and there are some nice options available.

-- St. Germain Elderflower Liqueur - A floral liqueur, this is a shining star in the modern bar and can be used to create many fascinating drinks.
+- St. Germain Elderflower Liqueur: This floral liqueur is a shining star in the modern bar and makes fascinating cocktails.

-Mixers are the non-alcoholic liquids that add flavor and volume to cocktails.
-The majority of these will be in your kitchen anyway and are easily found at almost any store you walk into.
+Mixers are the nonalcoholic liquids that add flavor and volume to cocktails.
+The majority of these are likely already in your kitchen and easily found at almost any store.

 Many mixers will keep in your bar for a long period of time.
-However, try to remember to check their freshness and pay attention to expiration dates.
+Check their freshness periodically and pay attention to expiration dates.

 Ice (Yes, Ice!)

 Ice is the most important ingredient for cocktails.
 You will use it in 98 percent of your drinks, either while mixing or in the glass itself.
-All ice... is not created equal, however, and it is important to treat your ice with some respect and know the difference between the various forms of ice.
+All ice is not created equal, however, and it is important to use clean, fresh ice and know the difference between the various forms of ice.
 A little knowledge goes a long way to improving every cocktail you mix up.

-Juices are easy.
-Simply pick up a bottle or two during your next trip the supermarket.
-Of course, we're also going to recommend that you use fresh juice whenever possible.
+Juice is easy: pick up a bottle or two during your next trip to the supermarket.
+Of course, it's best to use fresh juice whenever possible.
 However, for everyday drinking, those bottles of ready-to-pour juices are very convenient.

-- Orange Juice - From the screwdriver to the tequila sunrise and countless other cocktails, a good bottle of OJ will instantly diversify your cocktail game.
+- Orange Juice: From the screwdriver to the tequila sunrise and many other cocktails, a good bottle of OJ will instantly diversify your cocktail game.

-- Cranberry Juice - Whether it's for the cosmopolitan or the simple vodka cranberry, this sweet juice is required for many great drinks.
+- Cranberry Juice: Whether it's for the cosmopolitan or a vodka cranberry, this sweet juice is required for many great drinks.

-- Grapefruit Juice - Not essential, but really nice to have in stock.
-Grapefruit can be used in tall and short drinks and is really nice for summer cocktails.
+- Grapefruit Juice: Not essential, but really nice to have in stock.
+Grapefruit can be used in tall and short drinks and is ideal for summer cocktails.

-- Pineapple Juice - Tropical drinks require a tropical juice and pineapple is the epitome of this.
+- Pineapple Juice: Tropical drinks use a lot of pineapple juice.
 Try to buy small bottles or cans so it's always fresh.

 More Essential Mixers

-Beyond juice, there are a few more ingredients that you'll want in your bar.
-We've ranked them in order of importance to help you prioritize.
-This is where you can save some cash and experiment as well because a number of these can easily be made at home.
+There are a few more ingredients that you'll want in your bar.
+These are ranked in order of importance to help you prioritize.
+Quite a few mixers can also be made at home, which will save money.

-- Bitters - It is amazing what a dash or two of bitters can do to the flavor of almost any cocktail.
-To start, you'll find that aromatic and orange bitters are used most often and a bottle of each can last years.
+- Bitters: It is amazing what a dash or two of bitters can do to the flavor of almost any cocktail.
+Aromatic and orange bitters are used most often, and a bottle of each can last years.

-- Simple Syrup - Sugar and water, that's it.
-This is the best way to sweeten cocktails and it's incredibly simple to make yourself.
+- Simple Syrup: Sugar and water... that's it!
+This is the best way to sweeten cocktails, and it's effortless to make.

-- Sour Mix - Common for tropical cocktails, this brings citrus fruit into the sweet syrup base.
-Again, don't buy this one because it's the perfect DIY ingredient.
+- Sour Mix: Commonly used in tropical cocktails, this mixer brings citrus fruit into the sweet syrup base.

-- Milk, Half & Half, or Cream - Buy one of these as needed because of the limited shelf life (or just raid the kitchen).
-They're useful for comforting drinks like the White Russian.
+- Milk, Half-and-Half, or Cream: Buy these as needed because of the limited shelf life (or raid the kitchen).
+They're useful for comforting drinks like the white Russian.

-Back to a few essentials for any bar, you will want to consider stocking a variety of sodas.
+Consider stocking a variety of sodas.
 The list is simple and includes the basics that you are likely to encounter in recipes.
 When choosing sodas, try to pick up something other than the most famous brands.
-Today's craft soda market is impressive and can really upgrade even the most basic of mixed drinks.
+Today's craft soda market is impressive and can really upgrade the most basic of mixed drinks.

 - Club Soda